-Prag Mahal, built-in 1860's by the great designer Colonel Henry Saint Wilkins in the Italian Gothic style.
+Prag Mahal, was built-in 1860's by the great designer Colonel Henry Saint Wilkins in the Italian Gothic style.
 The palace was commissioned by Maharaja Pragmalji II and has been a joint contribution of both Indian artisans and foreign workers.
 The entire palace is made from

 Italian marble and sandstone, the grand durbar hall with its classic status and chandeliers are the highlights of the Prag Mahal.
 This exquisite property has its clock tower, the top of which offers a panoramic view of Bhuj.
-The Prag Mahal boasts of the second-highest clock tower in India.
-A portion of the palace is converted into the museum, exhibiting several remnants and
+The Prag Mahal boasts the second-highest clock tower in India.
+A portion of the palace is converted into a museum, exhibiting several remnants and

 personal collections of the royal family.
-In 2010, a part Prag Mahal was devastated due to the earthquake and the same is under renovation for quite a long time.
+In 2010, a part of Prag Mahal was devastated due to the earthquake and the same is under renovation for quite a long time.
 The palace became immensely popular after part of the Bollywood blockbuster 'Lagaan' was shot here.